 Teammate assessment due date: May 25

 Group project presentation

-Along with the final paper your group will need to give a class presentation with 12 minutes for presentation and 3 minutes for Q&A (the presentation time divided equally among the members).
-The group presentations will be held during the last 2-3 lectures depending on the number of groups.
+Along with the final paper your group will need to give a class presentation with 10 minutes for presentation and 2 minutes for Q&A (given the short time window, it isn't necessary for everyone to take part in the presentation).
+The group presentations will be held between May 3rd and May 12th.
 The grade for the group project will be based on both the presentation and the paper itself.

 Due date: Last two days of class